 And this is a 1250Wh battery (100Ah at 12V) station that includes 1200W pure-sine inverter, 4 USB ports, 2 12V ports and 100W solar panels:

-The design of the electrical system is not an easy task.
+The design of the electrical system is not an easy task; it takes time.
 Make sure to clearly define your own requirements and design your system accordingly!

 There is a lot more to what we covered here, but we hope this will get you started!